The Dancing House, Prague

 - You can see the building from outside anytime.

-How To Get To The Dancing House by Public Transport
+How To reach The Dancing House by Public Transport

 - Karlovo Namesti (line B)